Veer Teja

-Veer Tejaji (29 January 1074 - 28 August 1103) also known as Tejaji Maharaj, or simply Tejaji, was a great warrior, social reformer, cow protector and folk-deity in Rajasthan.
-In rural parts of northern Rajasthan, he is revered as a deity and is considered to be one of Lord Shiva's eleven primary incarnations.
+Veer Teja (29 January 1074 - 28 August 1103) also known as Tejaji Maharaj, or simply Tejaji, was a great warrior, social reformer, cow protector and folk-deity in Rajasthan.
+In rural parts of northern Rajasthan, he is revered as a deity and is considered to be one of Shiva's eleven primary incarnations.
 He is mainly worshipped in the states of Rajasthan, Madhya Pradesh, Haryana, Uttar Pradesh, and Gujarat.
 He is commonly known as the God of Snakes in Rajasthan, because it protect against snake bites or also worshipped as Dhauliya Veer.

 Early life

-Veer Tejaji was born on 29 January 1074, in the family of Tahar Dev, a Dhauliya Jat, chieftain in Kharnal, Nagaur and Ram Kunwari in Kharnal village of Nagaur district in Rajasthan.
+As per historians, he was born on Friday, Magha Shukla 14 samvat 1130 (29 January 1074) in the family of Tahar Dev Jat, Jat chieftain in Kharnal, Nagaur and Ram Kunwari in Kharnal village of Nagaur district in Rajasthan.

-As per the historians, it is believed that Ram Kunwari, Tejaji mother, got a boon from Nagaraja and gave birth to a baby named, Teja Ji.
-His parents were worshippers of Lord Shiva.
+As per the historians, it is believed that Ram Kunwari, Teja mother, got a boon from Nagaraja and gave birth to a baby named, Teja.
+His parents were worshippers of Shiva.

 Story

 Halsotia: The Sacred Duty

-In the rural heartland of Rajasthan, tradition dictated that the chieftain Tejaji, must initiate the plowing of fields after the first monsoon rains in the month of Jyestha.
+In the rural heartland of Rajasthan, tradition dictated that the chieftain Teja, must initiate the ploughing of fields after the first monsoon rains in the month of Jyestha.
 This ritual, known as “halsotia,” held immense significance.
-Tejaji embraced this duty with unwavering determination, ready to turn the soil and honor age-old customs.
+Tejajembraced this duty with unwavering determination, ready to turn the soil and honour age-old customs.

 Bhabhi’s Taunts and the Quest for Pemal

-Tejaji’s mother urged him to perform the ploughing, known as Halsotia, because his father and brother were out of village due to some work.
-So,Tejaji started ploughing his fields and his sister-in-law was responsible for bringing him food in fields during ploughing (locally known as “Chhak”), one day she arrived late.
-Frustrated, Tejaji’s anger flared when she taunted him about his wife’s absence- Pemal (Tejaji wife) was still at her father’s home.
-Determined to rectify this perceived shame, Tejaji resolved to retrieve his wife from her in-laws’ abode.
-Before bringing Pemal back, Tejaji faced another task: reuniting with his sister, Rajal.
+Teja’s mother urged him to perform the ploughing, known as Halsotia, because his father and brother were out of village due to some work.
+So, Teja started ploughing his fields and his sister-in-law was responsible for bringing him food in fields during ploughing (locally known as “Chhak”), one day she arrived late.
+Frustrated, Teja’s anger flared when she taunted him about his wife’s absence- Pemal (Teja wife) was still at her father’s home.
+Determined to rectify this perceived shame, Teja resolved to retrieve his wife from her in-laws’ abode.
+Before bringing Pemal back, Teja faced another task: reuniting with his sister, Rajal.
 Pemal had requested that Rajal be there to welcome her.

 War with Meenas

-When Tejaji was on his way to bring his sister, Rajal back he encountered some meena dacoits.
-In fight Tejaji emerged victorious and proceeded to Tabiji, Ajmer, securing permission from his sister’s husband, to bring Rajal back to Kharnal.
+When Teja was on his way to bring his sister, Rajal back he encountered some meena dacoits.
+In fight Teja emerged victorious and proceeded to Tabiji, Ajmer, securing permission from his sister’s husband, to bring Rajal back to Kharnal.